QueenieCplusplus/IGP_and_BGP/README.md

 # Exterior Network

-Typically provides access to Internet, or another Network.
+Typically provides access to Internet, or another Network.The traffic sent to unknown destinations can be forwarded thru the exterior network.

 # LB